Using a custom configuration with Screens Connect on your Mac

 Step 3: Install Tailscale on your source devices

-Instructions from Tailscale can be found here: Mac, iOS.
+Instructions from Tailscale can be found here: Mac, iPhone, iPad, Vision Pro.

 Troubleshooting